Niketkumardheeryan/ML-CaPsule/XgBoost_Algorithm/README.md

 <p>In this notebook I will try to classify observations of space to be either stars, galaxies or quasars.
 We will try to have a complete cycle of the data science workflow including querying the database to get the dataset, data analysis and building machine learning models to predict for new data. </p>

+**Libraries Used**
+1. Pandas
+2. Numpy
+3. Seaborn
+4. Sklearn
+5. Matplotlib

 **Algorithms Used**

 I have used RandomForest Classifier and XgBoost Algorithm.
-The accuracy of it is as follows...
+The *accuracy* of it is as follows...

 <ul>
   <li>RandomForestClassifier: 99.15 </li>